poeli/GOTTCHA2/README.md

 -------------------------------------------------------------------
 ## DEPENDENCIES

 GOTTCHA2 profiler is written in Python3 and leverage minimap2 to map reads to signature sequences.
 In order to run GOTTCHA2 correctly, your system requires to have following dependencies installed correctly.
+The YAML file for Conda environment can be found in `environment.yml`.

 - Python 3.4+
 - minimap2 2.1+